 Still, other boards are used to place slices of bread on the table; this type of bread board is the smaller, round bread board that was sometimes carved around the edges.
 Vintage (approximately 50 years old) and antique (more than 50 years old) bread boards are fun to collect, and they can easily be put to work in anyone's kitchen.

 Bread boards come in different shapes and sizes that make them ideal for specific uses.

-- The large round bread boards used for transporting multiple loaves in and out of the oven measure approximately 23 to 28 inches in diameter.
-They are often made of pine, oak, or maple, and they've been in use for thousands of years.
+- Large bread boards - The large round bread boards used for transporting multiple loaves in and out of the oven measure approximately 23 to 28 inches in diameter.
+They're often made of pine, oak, or maple, and they've been in use for thousands of years.
 Some people call these boards pizza boards, but pizza boards are normally shaped more like a shovel, while bread boards are round.

-- Boulangerie bread boards are usually rectangular with a smaller handle on the end.
+- Boulangerie boards - Boulangerie bread boards are usually rectangular with a smaller handle on the end.
 They typically measure 26 to 30 inches long, approximately 1/2 inch thick, and are usually 16 inches wide.
-They are used in boulangeries, which are bakeries that specialize in baking bread, and are made of hardwoods such as maple, pine or walnut.
+They're used in boulangeries, which are bakeries that specialize in baking bread.
+The boards are made of hardwoods such as maple, pine or walnut.